-Chefs at Adventure Island on Southend seafront have proven they are batter than all the rest by frying their way into the record books with the World’s Biggest Portion of Chips!
+Chefs at Adventure Island on Southend seafront proved they are batter than all the rest by frying their way into the record books with the World’s Biggest Portion of Chips!
 The five master fryers at Adventure Island… sizzled 448kg (987.6lb) of chips in just four hours and twenty minutes – smashing the previous Guinness World record of 368.5 kg (812.4 lb) set back in 2004 by Alan Williams at Hereford Racecourse by a whopping 79.5kg (175.2lb).

 The clock started at 11am when staff in the theme park’s special ‘wet room’ started peeling and cutting chips in the traditional way.
 The team then transferred the chips to four deep fat fryers in the award-winning attraction’s Fish and Chip Shop, which cooked 16kg of chips at a time.